-The preceding behavior occurs because the utf8\general\ci collation is not used for INFORMATION\SCHEMA queries when searching for values that correspond to objects represented in the file system.
-It is a result of file system-scanning optimizations implemented for INFORMATION\SCHEMA searches.
-For information about these optimizations, see Optimizing INFORMATION\SCHEMA Queries.
+The preceding behavior occurs because the utf8mb3\general\ci collation is not used for INFORMATION\SCHEMA queries when searching for values that correspond to objects represented in the file system.

 If the result of a string operation on an INFORMATION\SCHEMA column differs from expectations, a workaround is to use an explicit COLLATE clause to force a suitable collation (see Section 1.8.1, "Using COLLATE in SQL Statements").
 For example, to perform a case-insensitive search, use COLLATE with the INFORMATION\SCHEMA column name: